streetcomplete/StreetComplete/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Please provide a clear and concise description of the bug.

 Maybe it is not a bug?
-Check the FAQ: https://wiki.openstreetmap.org/wiki/StreetComplete/FAQ
+Check the FAQ: https://wiki.openstreetmap.org/wiki/StreetComplete/FAQ and the SCEE readme https://github.com/Helium314/SCEE#readme

 Attaching screenshots / videos:
 Large images / videos can be very disturbing when reading, so please avoid attaching unnecessary screenshots and videos.